Radio and Television of Bosnia and Herzegovina: History

-Early Years - RTV Sarajevo (1945-1992)
+Early years: RTV Sarajevo (1945–1992)

 The history of electronic media in Bosnia and Herzegovina began on April 10th 1945, with the first broadcast of Radio Sarajevo beginning with the words "This is Radio Sarajevo.
 Death to fascism - freedom to the people".
-Television Sarajevo (TVSA) emitted its first program on June 1st 1961, initially relying on studios in Zagreb and Belgrade.
+Television Sarajevo (TVSA) aired its first program on June 1st 1961, initially relying on studios in Zagreb and Belgrade.
 It became a constituent member of the Yugoslav Radio and Television (JRT) network.

 Key developments included the launch of its own TV news magazine, "Nightly Screen" (bos.
 Večernji ekran), on March 17th 1969, and its flagship "TV Journal" (bos.
 TV Dnevnik) on February 25th 1971.
 The local radio station, Sarajevo 202, began broadcasting on July 1st 1971, quickly becoming a symbol of the city's urban culture and a platform for young journalists.
 Radio Sarajevo 3 was launched in 1973 and was dedicated to scientific and theoretical considerations, classical music and art.

 In early 1975, the first phase of the construction of the Broadcasting House (bos.
 RTV Dom) in Sarajevo was completed, which gave RTV Sarajevo adequate production and editorial space along with new electronic equipment.
 At the same time, Radio Sarajevo 2 was launched as a correspondent network, which would account for more than 50 local radio stations, with a coverage of about 80% of the population of SR Bosnia and Herzegovina.
 TVSA 2 was also launched, and numerous awards and recognitions came to this media house in the 1970s and 1980s.

 The largest project of TVSA was the monitoring and transmission of the 14th Winter Olympic Games held from February 8th to 19th 1984 in Sarajevo.
 To accomplish this task, TVSA received new production facilities in the Broadcasting House and the most modern technical equipment.
 TVSA received recognition for this demanding project from many large radio and television companies and associations.
 With TVSA 1 in 1985, it covered 79%, and with TVSA 2, 57% of the territory of the SR of Bosnia and Herzegovina.

 Following the 1984 Olympics, TVSA entered a period of significant innovation and cultural influence.
 Under cultural and art programming director Slobodan Terzić, the broadcaster revamped its schedule and began producing elaborate in-house productions and acquiring Western programs.
 It became a crucial platform for the burgeoning Sarajevo music scene, producing the first music videos for bands that would achieve regional fame, such as Crvena Jabuka, Plavi Orkestar, and Dino Merlin.

 A particularly significant innovation was the Youth Program on Radio Sarajevo 2, launched in 1987 under editor-in-chief Boro Kontrić.
 The program served as a launchpad for a generation of artists and journalists, featuring surreal and satirical content from the collective "Top List of the Surrealists" (bos.
 Top lista nadrealista) and pioneering broadcasts of alternative Western music like acid house and hip-hop.
 This creative environment extended to the short-lived commercial channel TVSA 3 in 1989, which further pushed boundaries with youth-oriented programming.